Law on gluten free

 Specialist substitute products (such as breads and flour mixes) that contain gluten free (Codex) wheat starch with a gluten level between 21 and up to 100 ppm may be labelled ‘very low gluten’.
 There aren’t any foods currently labelled ‘very low gluten’ in the UK but you may find products labelled like this in other European countries.

 About the law

-The first law around the use of the term gluten free was published in January 2009 and introduced in January 2012.
-The Codex Alimentarius standard for gluten free foods provides the level of gluten tolerated by people with coeliac disease that is used for food labelling purposes.
+The first law around the use of the term gluten free was introduced in January 2012.
+The Codex Alimentarius standard for gluten free foods provides the level of gluten tolerated by people with coeliac disease.
 The European Commission based the law on gluten free on the revised Codex Standard, published in 2008.